Shopping for gifts can be difficult.

 Playdoh

-Crayons and plain paper
+Crayons and paper

-Non-toxic paint
+Non-toxic paint and paint shirt

 Stickers